Do Your Kids Need Those Multivitamin Gummies?

 Calcium: Only around 50% meet the RDA, raising concerns about proper bone mineralization.

-When Kids May Need An Extra Nutrient Boost
+When Kids May Need an Extra Nutrient Boost

 While multivitamin recommendations continue to be debated, most experts agree there are certain situations where supplementation makes good sense: